EamonnMacLochlainn/normalise_names/README.md

     johan
     macdowell

-Note: this function does *not* remove patronymics or matronymics ('Mac', 'O', etc.), which you may want to do in order to have siblings listed together.
+Note: this function does *not* remove patronymics or matronymics ('Mac', 'O', etc.), which you may want to do in order to have Irish-language siblings listed together.